How Can We Help?

 Welcome To The Course

 Welcome to the Legal Environment of Business.
 This is the first section of your course syllabus.
-We will meet F2F weekly both in class and remotely via Teams.
+We will meet F2F weekly both in class and, as a backup, remotely via Teams.
 I will update this syllabus if I add something to the course or if something unexpected intervenes … like a hurricane, blizzard or returning to fully remote class meetings.
 It is your responsibility to remain current on course assignments and materials by reviewing this syllabus regularly for updates.

 You should review the entire course syllabus beginning with Review This First and then the calendar, Deliverables, Schedule and any other materials included in this course site carefully.
 You will find answers to any questions when you review the rest of the information included here.
 If you have any questions after you’ve reviewed this syllabus and the rest of the course site, you can DM me in Teams to contact me.